-Above: The modern bridge over the River Calder at Wakefield photographed in 2010
+Above: The modern bridge over the River Calder at Wakefield photographed from Thornes Lane Wharf in 2010.

 I was born in the West Riding of Yorkshire.
 Almost from my very first day at infants’ school I was taught about the West Riding: it came under the heading of 'Things all Yorkshire folk need to know'.
 In fact, I believe I knew I was a Yorkshireman before I learned that I was either English or British.
 By the time I was 6 years old I had learned that the county of Yorkshire was by far the largest and most important county in the whole of the United Kingdom.

 As I grew older I discovered that Yorkshire was subdivided for administrative convenience into three areas known as ridings.
 The word 'riding' is a variation of the Norman word 'trithing', meaning a third of a thing.
 The three Ridings, West, North, and East, were never equal in either size or population.
 The West Riding alone covered 50% of the county: it stretched from Sheffield in the south, to Slaidburn in the west (now part of Lancashire's Ribble Valley), to Sedburgh in the north (on the eastern edge of the Lake District), and to Adlingfleet in the east (a few miles east of Goole).
 For the sake of completeness, I had better mention that the beautiful City of York, situated roughly in the centre of the county, had always been a law unto itself and was never administratively in any of the ridings.